-The mortality table used in determining the actuarial present value of accumulated plan benefits as of December 31, 2022 and 2021 is the Pri-2012 mortality study projected generationally from 2012 with Scale MP-2020.
-For employees and former employees, the employee rates with white collar adjustment for non-represented participants and blue collar adjustment for represented participants were applied.
-For contingent survivors, the contingent survivor rates with white collar adjustment for non-represented participants and blue collar adjustment for represented participants were applied.
+The mortality table used in determining the actuarial present value of accumulated plan benefits as of December 31, 2023 and 2022 is the Pri-2012 mortality study projected generationally from 2012 with Scale MP-2020.
+For employees and former employees, the employee rates with white collar adjustment for non-represented participants and blue-collar adjustment for represented participants were applied.
+For contingent survivors, the contingent survivor rates with white collar adjustment for non-represented participants and blue-collar adjustment for represented participants were applied.

-Interest assumptions of 4.90% and 2.62% were used to determine the actuarial present values of accumulated plan benefits as of December 31, 2022 and 2021, respectively.
+An interest assumption of 5.71% and 4.90% was used to determine the actuarial present values of accumulated plan benefits as of December 31, 2023 and 2022, respectively.